• Tea Topic

 8. Dust: The smallest particles, also primarily used in tea bags.

-Advantages of Orange Pekoe
+Advantages of Orange Pekoe Tea

 Compared to broken leaf grades (BOP, Fannings, Dust), Orange Pekoe offers a more nuanced and refined flavor profile.
 The whole leaves release their flavors more slowly, resulting in a smoother, less bitter cup of tea.
 Whole leaves also retain more of their essential oils and antioxidants, potentially offering greater health benefits.

-Introducing Orange Pekoe 940
+Introducing Orange Pekoe Tea 940

 Orange Pekoe 940 is a unique blend that combines the classic characteristics of Orange Pekoe black tea with the subtle additions of green tea and cornflowers.
 This blend offers a distinctive flavor experience, creating a moody and malty flavor with hints of oak.